markusstrasser/council/README.md

 ## What Could Be Done In The Future

-1. Lots more data from the
-2. There is a lot more data captured
+1. Expand database to more content from multiple platforms and appearances of each expert, and adding more experts.

 This requires **speaker segmentation** on the raw audio file, labeling the expert, and capturing the relevant meta data from the audio source.
+Building out a pipeline from other audio/video sources than just YouTube monologues.